ECB faces inflation headache even as lending bounces

 "The ECB's growth expectations for next year are too high," said Joerg Kraemer, an economist with Commerzbank.
 "We expect the ECB will loosen its monetary stance."

-ECB President Mario Draghi's preferred measure of inflation expectations, the five-year, five-year breakeven rate EUIL5YF5Y=R, was trading at 1.6 percent, below the ECB's target of near 2 percent inflation.
+ECB President Mario Draghi's preferred measure of inflation expectations, the five-year, five-year breakeven rate, was trading at 1.6 percent, below the ECB's target of near 2 percent inflation.

 The ECB has been buying 60 billion euros worth of assets every month since March in a bid to revive inflation and its chief economist Peter Praet said earlier this week it stands ready to do more as the risk that the ECB will miss its inflation target has increased.